cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

     Idea: Open private-key ring via a given password, analyze its structure, get the private key (PGP sources are available) and use this key, to decrypt PGP files with the algorithms implemented in CrypTool.
-This shows, that PGP also uses the standard algorithms.
+This shows, that PGP also uses the standard algorithms used e.g. in S/MIME.

 - Create a test suite with examples and solutions, in order to automate testing and to make sure, that program changes do not